| Copyright | © 2019 Elias Castegren and Kiko Fernandez-Reyes |

 lookupClass :: Name -> Env -> Maybe ClassEntry Source #

-Helper function to lookup a class given a Name
+Helper function to lookup a class given a Name and an Env.
+Usually

-monad, so that passing the Env
+it relies on the Reader monad, so that passing the Env can be omitted.

 For example:

-monad as the last argument.
+the Reader monad as the last argument.
 More details in the paper.

 validClass :: Name -> Env -> Bool Source #